KieranSatheesan/Spotify_Comparer/README.md

 Wanted to see which of Spotify’s **most streamed songs of all time** weren’t already in my own **Liked Songs**… so I built a small tool to find out.

 A Python + Streamlit project that compares your Spotify **Liked Songs** to the **most streamed songs ever** (via [Kworb.net](https://kworb.net/spotify/)).
-Discover which global hits you *don’t* have liked — and add them directly to your own playlist.
+Discover which global hits you *don’t* have liked and add them directly to your own playlist.

 ---

-## 💡 Motivation
+## Motivation

 I wanted to see which songs from Spotify’s *most streamed ever* list I somehow didn’t have in my Liked Songs.
-To my surprise, I was missing **Cruel Summer — Taylor Swift** (banger).
-A little less surprising was **Clean Baby Sleep White Noise (Loopable)** — although technically still a “top streamed song.”

-So I made a small personal project to find the overlap (or lack thereof) — and turned it into something others could easily reuse too.
+I was shocked to find tracks like **Cruel Summer — Taylor Swift** (banger) and **Goosebumps - Travis Scott**, and a little less shocked to find I was missing out on **Clean Baby Sleep White Noise (Loopable)**.

 ---

-## 🚀 Features
+## Features
 - Fetches the current **all-time most streamed songs** on Spotify.
 - Compares them with your **personal Liked Songs** using the Spotify API.
 - Generates neat CSV summaries (`liked_alltime_kworb.csv`, `not_liked_alltime_kworb.csv`).
 - Offers both:
-  - 🧠 **CLI interface** to step through tracks and add them to a playlist.
+  - **CLI interface** to step through tracks and add them to a playlist.
-  - 🌐 **Streamlit web app** to browse, preview, and add songs interactively.
+  - **Streamlit web app** to browse, preview, and add songs interactively.
 - Automatically creates or updates a playlist:
   > `Spotify_Comparer: Top Streamed Songs`

 ---

-## 🧰 Scripts
+## Scripts

 | Script | Purpose |
 |--------|----------|